 Blog/Publishing

-KDP Select and Kindle Unlimited: Is the Exclusivity Worth It in 2026?
+KDP Select and Kindle Unlimited: When Amazon Exclusivity Is Worth It in 2026

 KDP Select is Amazon's optional enrollment program for Kindle eBooks.
 It unlocks access to Kindle Unlimited — Amazon's subscription reading program — and a set of promotional tools.
 The cost: your eBook must be exclusive to Amazon for 90-day periods.